bluegardier/soccer_prediction/README.md

 # soccer_prediction
-A ML project to predict matches outcome.
+A ML project to predict soccer's matches outcome.